Santosajoao/Santosajoao/README.md

 - 🌱 I’m currently learning HTML5, CSS, JavaScript, React, C, Java and Angular
 - 📫 Contact me: joaosantos162003@gmail.com
 - 👦 About me: Studying 3rd period of Software Engineering at UTFPR (Federal Technological University of Paraná).
 I am communicative, easy to work in groups, easy to adapt to the most diverse situations, proactive and problem-solving ability.
 I have knowledge of web development such as HTML, CSS and JavaScript, React, SQL, Python.
-Also having basic knowledge of the C#, Java and Angular.
+Currently doing Bootcamp Santander Full-Stack Java + Angular, also having the basic knowledge of C#.
 I want to learn more and grow professionally in the area of software development.

 Some projects:
 <a href="https://santosajoao.github.io/projeto-android/index" target="_blank">Projeto Android</a> |